Zipit Wireless Messenger

-The Zipit wireless messenger is a small clamshell device originally produced by Aeronix, which is now under the spin-off Zipit Wireless, Inc., that enables Instant Messaging (AOL Instant Messenger, Yahoo!
+The Zipit Wireless Messenger is a small clamshell device originally produced by Aeronix, which is now under the spin-off Zipit Wireless, Inc., that enables Instant Messaging (AOL Instant Messenger, Yahoo!
 Messenger, MSN Messenger).
 The newer Z2 also supports SMS while on Wi-Fi wireless networks.
 The Zipit Wireless Messenger received the iParenting Media Award in 2005 and the Zipit Z2 was awarded “DigitalLife 2007 Best of Show – Portable Gear” by PC Magazine.
 The Z1 was also recognized by the InnoVision Technology Awards as an award winner in the Technology Application category.

-Geekcorps, a humanitarian organization trying to bridge the Digital Divide has proposed the Zipit as a leading low-cost communication device.
+Geekcorps has proposed the Zipit as a leading low-cost communication device.